Getting Out of Boseong: By Bus

 The End!

 So there you have it!
-These are some of the many ways one can make their way out of Boseong and explore other parts of Korea.
-I wanted to make this post because there isn’t much information about Boseong and if there is, it’s either from years ago or just written in Korean; plus, the sights are hard to navigate.
+These are some of the many ways one can make their way out of Boseong and explore other parts of South Korea.
+I wanted to make this post because there isn’t much information about Boseong and if there is, it’s either from years ago or just written in Korean; plus, the websites are hard to navigate.
 I know this post was lengthy but I hope it was helpful.
 As long as I am in Boseong, I will try my best to keep this post updated.
+Although I am no longer in Boseong, I hope this blog post will help those of you that travel or teach there.

 Sites used: